stiverthijmen163/DC2-Group-15/README.md

 ## Pulling:
 1. Start a new terminal session inside Jupyter Lab if noone is active (new launcher tab, next to your python tab)
 2. Type: git pull origin master

+# Jupyter Notebooks
+## Ethnicity, Age, Gender Bias in Stop and Search Practices
+The ```S&S_Bias.ipynb``` analyzes biases in stop and search practices based on ethnicity, age, and gender.
+It involves data loading, cleaning, and preprocessing steps, followed by statistical analysis to identify significant differences in stop and search rates across different demographic groups.

+## Impact and Bias in Stop and Search Practices
+The ```S&S_Impact_and_BIAS.ipynb``` extends the analysis of stop and search practices by examining the impact of these practices on different ethnic groups over time.
+It includes data integration, preprocessing, and statistical modeling to explore the relationship between stop and search rates and various demographic factors.